 Driving through the river valley to the trail, you can glimpse several large coal mining operations just over the east ridge of the river.
 Remnants of older mine operations that processed and loaded coal onto railroad cars and river barges can still be seen along the trail.
 It’s easy to imagine the days of old when barges ran up and down the Monongahela River to transport coal to the Ohio and Allegheny rivers in Pittsburgh.

-The 5.2-mile trail starts in Millsboro at the Green Cove Yacht Club trailhead.
-Once on the trail you follow Ten Mile Creek for less than a mile to where it flows into the Monongahela River.
-From there, the trail runs south along the river through a stretch of peaceful, scenic woodlands.
-The smooth trail surface is well maintained, and the trail is enclosed by rustic wood fencing along much of the route.
+The trail starts in Carmichaels at the Jessop Boat Club trailhead.
+From there, the trail runs north along the river through a stretch of peaceful, scenic woodlands.
+The smooth trail surface is well maintained, and the trail in enclosed by rustic wood fencing along much of the route.

 Parking and Trail Access

 The Rices Landing trailhead is located near the Rices Landing Lockwall at 137 Main Street, Rices Landing, PA 15357.
 There is a parking area at the trailhead and public restrooms.

 The Carmichaels trailhead is located near the Jessop Boat Club at Jacobs Ferry Road/State Rt 1025, Carmichaels, PA 15320. there is a parking area at the trailhead.